-The Good Economy ESG Themes and Criteria The Good Economy criteria are very closely aligned to the UN SDG and can be viewed in this global context.
+The Good Economy ESG Themes and Criteria

+The Good Economy criteria are very closely aligned to the UN SDG and can be viewed in this global context.

-Social Theme# Theme name SDG Goal Description T1 Affordability and Security An assessment of the true affordability of the homes owned and managed, and the impact of new home delivery on the stock owned by to ensure type.
-T2 Building Safety and Quality Information in respect of the statutory requirements on MTVH to ensure that residents are kept safe.
-Social Т3 Resident Voice An explanation of the role and engagement with residents to ensure that the corporate strategy of the business meets residents' needs and is aligned with their aspirations.
-T4 How the Community Investment Team interacts with customers to deliver on sustaining tenancies and creating neighbourhoods.
-T5 Placemaking Ensuring that MTVH not only builds new homes, but also creates communities and infrastructure to make the homes great places to live. Т6 Climate Change 13 COM TOTAL Initiatives to combat Climate Change, through the development of new homes, the planned repairs programme, and the emissions from the office estate and vehicle fleet.
-Environment T7 Ecology How the organisation sources staff, raw materials, as well as the management of waste materials, water and pollutants. Т8 Resource Management 12 ALSPONSEL CONCLUMPISM AND PROJECTION Actions taken to reduce waste generation through better procurement, ensuring key suppliers have a similar ethos and sustainable practices, as well as by reduction, recycling and re-use. Т9 Structure and Governance 16 MACE, MISTICE AND STRONG INSTITUTIONS Ensuring that MTVH is an effective, accountable and transparent organisation.
-T10 Board and Trustees 16 Prace, austree and Stations Mentitytices Ensuring that MTVH Board is effective, accountable and delivers on its Strategy of Serving People Better Every Day.
-Governance T11 Staff Wellbeing 8 RECENT WORK AND ICCONDUCE CROWTH Managing rewards and benefits as part of being an aspirational employer, treating all staff fairly and honestly.
-T12 Supply Chain Management 12 RESPONSEL CONCUMPTOR AND PRODUCTION Promoting sustainable procurement practices in line with national and supranational best practice and priorities.
+Social Theme# Theme name SDG Goal T1 Affordability and Security 11 MARKET DES An assessment of the true affordability of the homes owned and managed, and the impact of new home delivery on the stock owned by to ensure type.
+T2 Building Safety and Quality 11 ACCUMENTED Information in respect of the statutory requirements on MTVH to ensure that residents are kept safe.
+Social Т3 Resident Voice 11 ACCUMANCED TO ACCUMENT TO A An explanation of the role and engagement with residents to ensure that the corporate strategy of the business meets residents' needs and is aligned with their aspirations.
+T4 Resident Support 11 NO MARKETONI How the Community Investment Team interacts with customers to deliver on sustaining tenancies and creating neighbourhoods.
+T5 Placemaking 11 NO MARKETONIA Ensuring that MTVH not only builds new homes, but also creates communities and infrastructure to make the homes great places to live. Т6 Climate Change 13 HAVE Initiatives to combat Climate Change, through the development of new homes, the planned repairs programme, and the emissions from the office estate and vehicle fleet.
+Environment Т7 Ecology 15 illue How the organisation sources staff, raw materials, as well as the management of waste materials, water and pollutants. Т8 Resource Management 12 EPREMI INCOMPTOR INCOME Actions taken to reduce waste generation through better procurement, ensuring key suppliers have a similar ethos and sustainable practices, as well as by reduction, recycling and re-use. Т9 Structure and Governance 16 HOLE SETTLE SHE THE Ensuring that MTVH is an effective, accountable and transparent organisation.
+Governance T10 Board and Trustees 16 HOLLISTEE Ensuring that MTVH Board is effective, accountable and delivers on its Strategy of Serving People Better Every Day.
+T11 Staff Wellbeing 8 MINITERIOR AND TOTAL PROPERTY.
+Managing rewards and benefits as part of being an aspirational employer, treating all staff fairly and honestly.
+T12 Supply Chain Management 12 EDWARD CONTROL CONT Promoting sustainable procurement practices in line with national and supranational best practice and priorities.